TypeCellOS/BlockNote/examples/02-backend/03-s3/README.md

-# Uploading Files to AWS S3
+# Upload Files to AWS S3

 This example allows users to upload files to an AWS S3 bucket and use them in the editor.
 The files can be used for File, Image, Video, and Audio blocks.